 Are my parents/other family members welcome to attend?

 Yes!
-There is a special Family Session scheduled for parents, guardians, and other family member during Registration events.
+There is a Family Session and special activities scheduled for parents, guardians, and other family members during Registration events.

 How long will the event last?

-Check-In begins at 7:30am and attendees should plan to be engaged in activities until 3:00pm.
-Some students get done before 3:00pm, but we can’t guarantee exactly what time you’ll finish your registration activities, so it’s best to plan to be here until around 3:00pm.
+Check-In begins at 7:30 am and attendees should plan to be engaged in activities on campus until 2:00 pm.
+Some students will be done before 2:00 pm, but we can’t guarantee exactly what time you’ll finish your registration activities.
+Each student’s schedule is unique to their situation, so it’s best to plan to be here until around 2:00 pm.

 Where and when do I check in?

-You will get an email one week prior to your Registration event that will provide you with details regarding the event!
-Check-In begins at 7:30am and the Welcome Session begins at 8:00am in the College Union building.
-If you have questions, please email firstname.lastname@example.org or call Admissions at 541.885.1150.
+Once registered for a Registration event, you will receive an email about one week prior that will provide you with all of the details regarding the event.
+Check-In begins at 7:30 am and the Welcome Session begins at 8:00 am in the College Union Building.
+If you have questions, please email firstname.lastname@example.org or call the Admissions Office at (541) 885-1150.